Skyscraper-sized asteroid to pass Earth Sunday

 In the past, the rock has made close encounters with earth, most recently in 1959.
 After Sunday, we won’t see it this close until May 2048.

-It still reaches NASA’s classification of “potentially hazardous” because it orbits within 4.7 million miles of Earth and measures greater than 140 meters in size.
+It still reaches NASA’s “potentially hazardous” classification because it orbits within 4.7 million miles of Earth and measures greater than 140 meters in size.

 There are no asteroids that currently pose a significant risk of impacting Earth within the next 100 years, according to NASA’s Planetary Defense Coordination Office.